Tag Archives: Pecans

 28 Dec

 OMG, this baby is to die for.
 I recently made this with the last of Grandma Geraldine Knorr’s fresh (frozen) sweet, sliced peaches and it was superb.
 Since peaches aren’t in season and I don’t really like peeling and cutting them, I think I will try it next with frozen sliced peaches.
 I know it won’t be the same, but I’m counting on the amazing crumbly topping to compensate.
+I have also made it successfully with fresh Bartlett pears from Grandma Kapke’s backyard tree; I just need to remember to bake the pears a bit longer if they’re not yet completely ripe.
 I tweaked her original….but thank you Anne Burrell!!!

 Ingredients